webview/webview/README.md

 `CXX`           | C++ compiler executable.
 `LIB_PREFIX`    | Library name prefix.
 `PKGCONFIG`     | Alternative `pkgconfig` executable.
 `WEBKITGTK_API` | WebKitGTK API to interface with, e.g. `0x400` for 4.0, `0x401` for 4.1 or `0x600` for 6.0.
-This will also automatically decide the GTK API.
+This will also automatically decide the GTK version.
 Uses the latest known and available API by default.

 ### Cross-compilation